 Plays at third base or the plate from infield or outfield

-If the plate umpire has no responsibilities at 3b, move to point-of-plate holding position, then quickly adjust to the play dictates, using the Wedge mechanic.
+• If no responsibilities at 3b, move to point-of-plate holding position; quickly adjust as the play dictates using the Wedge mechanic as appropriate.

 With a runner on first base only and a hit to left or center field, stay outside the diamond or move inside, closer to second base as that is where the ball will most likely be thrown.
 Take a quick glance toward first base when appropriate to see the action there – runner touching first base and possible obstruction.

 Prioritize outfield coverage responsibilities in every pre-pitch preparation.
 On any fly ball that will be or could develop into a difficult situation for the plate umpire, think about covering the catch/no catch if there are no runners on, or a lone runner with two out.
 Do not cover obvious base hits or routine fly balls.
 The base umpire should yell the plate umpire’s name or “COVERING.”
 See the separate article – Covering fly balls – in the Mechanics/Base section.

 o Stay in set or move forward a maximum of 2 steps ending in prepared set or stopped position

 o Was start in upright, standing position…move forward a maximum of 2 steps